Salvoxia/immich-folder-album-creator/README.md

 ```bash
 python3 ./immich_auto_album.py /path/to/external/lib https://immich.mydomain.com/api thisIsMyApiKeyCopiedFromImmichWebGui
 ```

+#### The `root_path`
+The root path  `/path/to/external/lib/` is the path you have mounted your external library into the Immich container.
+If you are following [Immich's External library Documentation](https://immich.app/docs/guides/external-library), you are using an environment variable called `${EXTERNAL_PATH}` which is mounted to `/usr/src/app/external` in the Immich container.
+Your `root_path` to pass to the script is `/usr/src/app/external`.

 ### Docker

 A Docker image is provided to be used as a runtime environment.
 It can be used to either run the script manually, or via cronjob by providing a crontab expression to the container.
 The container can then be added to the Immich compose stack directly.